LPD-EPFL/ByzantineMomentum/README.md

 Authors<sup>1</sup>: El-Mahdi El-Mhamdi, Rachid Guerraoui, Sébastien Rouault

-This is the code used in the experiments of [Distributed Momentum for Byzantine-resilient Stochastic Gradient Descent](https://openreview.net/forum?id=H8UHdhWG6A3), co-authored by El-Mahdi El-Mhamdi, Rachid Guerraoui and Sébastien Rouault.
+This is the code used in the experiments of [Distributed Momentum for Byzantine-resilient Stochastic Gradient Descent](https://openreview.net/forum?id=H8UHdhWG6A3) (ICLR 2021), co-authored by El-Mahdi El-Mhamdi, Rachid Guerraoui and Sébastien Rouault.

 <sup>1</sup><sub>alphabetical order, as for all the papers from the _Distributed Computing Laboratory_ (DCL) of EPFL.</sub>